Finnhorse: Colours

 Over 90 percent of Finnhorses today are chestnut.
-Flaxen manes and tails as well as white markings on the face and legs are common in the breed.
-As of 2007, only a minority of Finnhorses are any color other than chestnut: 6 percent are bay and 1.2 percent black.
+Flaxen manes and tails as well as white markings on the face and legs are common.
+As of 2007, 6 percent are bay and 1.2 percent black.
 Roans, palominos, buckskins and silver dapples exist in smaller numbers.
 The genes for other cream dilutions and rabicano are present in the gene pool.
 A distinctive sabino, non-SB1 pattern is moderately common, but is usually minimally expressed due to the selective colour breeding of the 20th century.
 A single white horse, registered as pinto and deemed "sabino-white," has been recorded in the modern history of the breed.
 The number of non-chestnuts is increasing due to dedicated breeding for other colours, and as of 2009, a few dozen black and grey Finnhorses exist.
-SW1, one of the genes responsible for the splashed white markings, has been found in a number of individuals by genetic testing.
+SW1, one of the genes responsible for the splashed white markings, has been found in individuals by genetic testing.

 Through the 18th and 19th centuries, chestnut in various shades was the prevailing colour of Finnish horses, making up about 40–50 percent of the breed, and bays, blacks and greys existed in much greater numbers than today: 34 percent were bay, 16 percent black, and the remaining 3 percent were grey, palomino or spotted.
 Wide blazes and high leg markings were rare, unlike today; bold markings became common only in the 20th century.

 The change came about through selective breeding.
 At the turn of the 20th century, when a nationalistic spirit was high, the Finnhorse began to be considered a symbol of Finland, and purebreeding became very popular.
-In addition, chestnut colour was officially chosen as an official aim for breeding as the "utmost original" colour of the Finnhorse, and named the "Hippos colour" after Hevoskasvatusyhditys Hippos, the name of the recently founded Finnish national horse breeding association that is now Suomen Hippos.
+In addition, chestnut colour was officially chosen as an official aim for breeding as the "utmost original" colour of the Finnhorse, and named the "Hippos colour" after Hevoskasvatusyhditys Hippos, the name of the recently founded Finnish national horse breeding association (now Suomen Hippos).
 Any colours other than chestnut were considered evidence of "foreign" blood, and the goal was to make the Finnhorse an all-chestnut breed.
 The breeding regulation of 1909 stated that no stallion "with coat of white, grey, palomino or spotted" could be accepted into the stud book.
 The popularity of bay and black Finnhorses dropped as well, and at least one mare was removed from the stud book solely because of her bay colour.
 Selective breeding combined with the export of horses in colours popular in neighbouring countries, especially bays into Sweden, and made chestnut the prevailing colour.
 In the earliest section of the first Finnhorse studbook, 105 of the stallions listed were chestnut and only 8 were bay.
 There were stallions of other colours as well, but they were not included in the first book.
 At one point, chestnuts made up more than 96 percent of the breed.